 It's awful to get sick, have an accident, lose your belongings, or suffer a loss by robbery while you're traveling.
 Blowing all your money at the beginning of your trip is not only unwise, it's dangerous.
 You could end up needing to visit a clinic and having no money.
 Furthermore, having someone wire you money will add to the expense.
 In addition, making a lot of purchases at the beginning of your trip just means you'll have to cart them around with you (or pay to store them) while you continue traveling.

-28. The surest way to pay way more than you should for just about everything.
+27. The surest way to pay more than you should for everything.

 Look, dress and act like a tourist: